Having worked from home since I started my business in 2013, I consider myself a bit of an old hand at remote working.

 Rachel S. Herz, an assistant professor of psychology at Brown University, shared in Scientific American “People in a positive mood exhibit higher levels of creativity than individuals in a bad mood.
 Odors can also produce the same effects.
 When people were exposed to an odor they liked, creative problem-solving was better.

 I always have scented reed diffusers on my desk and often light a scented candle if I have a particularly taxing piece of work to focus on.

 4. Multiple workspaces

 One size does not fit all!
 Establish a few alternative spaces that work for different types of tasks you might be doing.
 Sometimes I go to the nearby park, take a walk with my headphones in and record my thinking on the topic I’m working on.
 I use an app called Otter which transcribes my thoughts into words.
-Being outside is important; studies published in the Journal of Environmental Psychology show that being outdoors makes people feel more energetic, less stressed, and more alive.
+Being outside is important.
+Studies from the Journal of Environmental Psychology show that being outdoors makes people feel more energetic and less stressed.